ropensci/eia/README.md

 ## Example

-To begin, store your API key.
-You can place it somewhere like your `.Renviron` file and never have to do anything with the key when you use the package.
-You can set it with `eia_set_key()` in your R session.
-You can always pass it explicitly to the `key` argument of a function.
+After obtaining the API key, store it somewhere such as `.Renviron` and never have to do anything with the key when you use the package.
+Alternatively, set it manually with `eia_set_key()` in your R session.
+Further, it can always be passed explicitly to the `key` argument of a given `eia` function.

+### Load package and set key

 ``` r
 library(eia)